 Aberystwyth is a town that is known for its markets and trade centres.
 It is located near River Ystwyth and Afon Rheidol River.
 It's known between students thanks to Aberystwyth University.
 Aberystwyth University ranking is very high, as it is one of the top universities on the Time’s list of the top 40 universities for quality teaching.
-It is locally-known as Aber, is located on the West coast of Wales, and to some may be considered isolated, but to many people that is the essence and beauty of this ancient market town.
+To accommodate students coming to study in Aberystwyth, there is a variety of student homes of all types to choose from.
+The city is locally-known as Aber, is located on the West coast of Wales, and to some may be considered isolated, but to many people that is the essence and beauty of this ancient market town.

-The National Library of Wales is also a good place to explore, read in and/or attend scheduled live events and art exhibitions.
+The National Library of Wales is also a popular student attraction to read in and/or attend scheduled live events and art exhibitions.
 Avid readers can get a reader’s ticket from the library that gives them unlimited access for three full years.

 Aberystwyth University, formerly known as University College Wales, dates back to 1872 and is now well-known for its graduates having great job prospects as well as its international outlook as outlined in the Times Higher Education World University Rankings.